open-spaced-repetition/leitner-box/README.md

 The `LeitnerScheduler` has three parameters: 1) `box_intervals`, 2) `start_datetime`, and 3) `on_fail`.

-#### `box_intervals`
-is a list of integers corresponding to the interval lengths of each box.
+`box_intervals` is a list of integers corresponding to the interval lengths of each box.

-In the following example, cards in box 1 are reviewed every day, cards in box 2 are reviewed every 2 days and cards in box 3 are reviewed every 7 days.
-There are only three boxes in this example.

 ```python
 box_intervals = [1,2,7] # this also the default
 scheduler = LeitnerScheduler(box_intervals=box_intervals)
 ```

+In this example, cards in box 1 are reviewed every day, cards in box 2 are reviewed every 2 days and cards in box 3 are reviewed every 7 days.
+There are only three boxes in this example.

-Note: in the current version of this package, the interval for box 1 must always be set 1 day.
+Note: in the current version of this package, the interval for box 1 must always be set to 1 day.
 There may be more flexible options in future versions.

-#### `start_datetime`
-is the datetime that you first created the Leitner System.
+`start_datetime` is the datetime that you first created the Leitner System.
 It is an important parameter in determining when the cards in each box are reviewed.
 It should be noted that the important information lies in which day the Leitner System was created, not the exact hour, minute, etc. This is because because the scheduler schedules cards to be due at the beginning of each day.

 ```python
 from datetime import datetime